cbfrance/christopherbfrance.com/source/2008-04-11-personal-metrics-infoviz-porn-productivity-obsession.html.markdown

 And, perhaps more importantly, when did we start to forget it was possible otherwise?

-Information visualization of this kind exudes authority and direction -- it gives you clear goals, measurable output, definitive results.
+Information visualization of this kind exudes authority and direction &mdash; it gives you clear goals, measurable output, definitive results.
 It facilitates competition, reward, efficiency and progress.
 Sexy, sure.
 But so does fascism.

 In these graphs, I see a kind of quiet aplomb that says, "look, buddy, this infoviz shit clearly says that I know *so bloody much* about what I'm doing, and it's very likely that I'm doing it all twice as well as you are, sub-aware urchin."